-How Cabinet Refinishing Works: Italian 2K Polyurethane Process, 8 Steps, 5-Year Warranty
+How Cabinet Refinishing Works: 2K Polyurethane Process, 8 Steps, 5-Year Warranty

 Step-by-step: what actually happens from the first call to the final walkthrough.
 Tyler Fowler, CSLB #1015608 since 2016, runs every step personally.